LucianoAAP/webchat/README.md

 ## Prerequisites

-This project requires the "NPM" package and MongoDB
+This application requires the "NPM" package and "MongoDB"

 ## Installation